Gato Fernández

-Roberto Eladio Fernández Roa, also known as Gato Fernández, (born 9 July 1954) is a retired football goalkeeper from Paraguay.
+Roberto Eladio Fernández Roa (born 9 July 1954) also known as Gato Fernández, is a Paraguayan former professional footballer who played mostly as a goalkeeper.
 He was capped 78 times for the Paraguay national football team in an international career that lasted from 1976 to 1989.
 He was also a member of the Paraguayan team that won the 1979 Copa América.
-He earned the nickname "El Gato" (The Cat) for his outstanding stretching saves.
+He earned the nickname "El Gato" (English: the cat) for his outstanding stretching saves.

 Club career

 Fernández began his career, debuting professionally, at the age of 17 for Club River Plate of Paraguay.
 Some of his clubs include Cerro Porteño, Deportivo Cali, RCD Espanyol, Internacional and Palmeiras.
 He made his international debut for the Paraguay national football team on 10 March 1976 in a Copa del Atlántico match against Uruguay (2–2).

 Fernández played his final professional game in 1997 (Cerro Porteño vs. Sportivo Luqueño) at the age of 43, making him the oldest goalkeeper to play professionally in Paraguayan football history.